ps-dps/mc-nylon/README.md

 If you add the `food` component with `0` `nutrition`, `0` `saturation`, `100000` `eat_seconds` and `true` for `can_always_eat` the item won't play an eating animation nor the sound and can always be used to detect right clicks.

 > [!Note]
-> You will still get slowed while holding down right click, there is currently now way around that limitation
+> You will still get slowed while holding down right click, there is currently now way around that limitation.

 In a `give`-command it could look like this:
 ```mcfunction